WolfSource/WolfEngine/README.md

 <!--Samples-->
 <h2><a id="user-content-samples" class="anchor" href="#samples" aria-hidden="true"><svg aria-hidden="true" class="octicon octicon-link" height="16" version="1.1" viewBox="0 0 16 16" width="16"><path d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg></a>Building & Running</h2>
 <p>
-I've provided a blog on wolfsource.io named <a href="http://wolfsource.io/gpunotes/" target="_blank">GPU Notes</a>, which contains some tutorials for those programmers out there who want to learn gpu programming or need to use WolfSource frameworks such as Wolf engine on their own projects.
+I've provided a blog on wolfsource.io named <a href="http://wolfsource.io/gpunotes/" target="_blank">GPU Notes</a>, which contains some tutorials for those programmers out there who want to learn gpu programming or need to use WolfSource frameworks such as Wolf Engine on their own projects.
 </p>
 <p>
 Here are the screenshots of samples, you can read full information about these sample on GPU Notes, just click on image and you will be redirected to the specific page.